Read on to see my 5 essential tips for best friendships and how I believe you shop for them as you do for your next favorite accessory.

-It is officially the fall: a time we begin to look forward to the remaining days of this year and prep for next year.
-We sweep clean old thoughts that no longer bode us well, clothing that no longer serves us, hobbies and extracurricular activities that no longer light our fire.
+I’m dreaming of spring, a time of new beginnings.
+It’s a time that we sweep clean old thoughts that no longer bode us well, clothing that no longer serves us, hobbies, and extracurricular activities that no longer light our fire.
 With renewed anticipation, we begin to think of uplifting ways to enrich our lives emotionally and spiritually.

 Shopping is not just for material possessions, darlings.
 We shop for everything.
-But let’s start with material possessions because they encompass a very girly topic and fall is a season of the year to fill in our wardrobes, bath cabinets and drawers with new beauty products and new fashions.
+But let’s start with material possessions because they encompass a very girly topic, and spring is a season of the year to fill in our wardrobes, bath cabinets, and drawers with new beauty products and new fashions.
 Shopping for new cosmetics and clothing is one of my many emotional and spiritual joys.

 Browsing For Quality